 The American Express (AMEX) Cobalt easily propels to the top of our list of the best credit cards for dining.
 With this card, you’ll earn 5 AMEX Membership points for every dollar you spend on a range of food-related purchases (including restaurants, bars, cafes and food delivery services).
 That’s the equivalent of 5% back in travel points – the richest rewards rate for dining of any credit card in the country.

 You’ll also earn 5 points per dollar on grocery purchases, which is why the AMEX Cobalt earned a top spot on our list of the best credit cards for groceries as well as restaurants.

-While the card does have a $120 annual fee, it’s charged monthly at $10 and includes one free supplementary card, so your partner or family member can help you rack up even more points (which can amount to significant savings if your secondary cardholder also spends big on dining).
+While the card does have a $120 annual fee, it’s charged monthly at $10 and includes one free supplementary card, so your partner or family member can help you rack up even more points (which can amount to significant savings if your supplementary cardholder also spends big on dining).

 One important consideration is that since this card is issued by American Express, it may not be accepted at some dining establishments.
 With that being said, American Express is accepted at almost all restaurant, bar and cafe chains and popular independently-run spots in the downtown of most Canadian cities.
 Plus, the majority of food delivery apps (including Uber Eats and Ritual) accept American Express.

 Dining Aside: With the AMEX Cobalt Card in your wallet, you’ll rack up 2 points per dollar on all your transit-related purchases (from gas and airfare to public transit and Ubers) and 1 point per dollar on all other purchases.
 The points you earn on this card are flexible and can redeemed for flights on the airline of your choice.

 With the Scotiabank Gold American Express Card, you’ll get 5 Scotia Rewards points per dollar on your restaurant, bar and cafe purchases.
 Since 1 Scotia Rewards point is valued at $0.01, that’s the equivalent of a 5% return on all your dining purchases.